 In summary, as discussed in Section 3.2, Air Quality, construction, and operation emissions were determined to be less than significant.
 The potential for odor impacts was also found to be less than significant.
-Compared to the proposed project, impacts related to odor and construction emissions for the No project/ Existing Plan Alternative are anticipated to be reduced compared to the proposed project, the No Project/ Existing Plan Alternative would be less than significant.
+Compared to the proposed project, impacts related to odor and construction emissions for the No project/ Existing Plan Alternative are anticipated to be reduced compared to the proposed project due to a smaller building size, and would be less than significant.
 Compared to the proposed project, the No Project/ Existing Plan Alternative would generate higher levels of operational emissions due to increased energy use, but emissions would likely still be less than significant.
 Air Quality impacts would be less than significant under the No Project/Existing Plan Alternative.